atreyasha/dotfiles/develop.md

     for important steps taken from experience -\> test this with virtual machine -\> perhaps each update backs up package list as well

-5.  figure out how to dump all package names and associated systemd rules which need to be recreated
+5.  figure how to dump all package names and associated systemd rules which need to be recreated

 System reproduction logs after basic Arch installation
 ------------------------------------------------------